razonyang/hugo-theme-bootstrap/exampleSite/content/docs/deployment/digitalocean-app-platform/index.md

 Please reviewing the billing section, you won't be charged if you deploy not more than 3 static sites.

-> Please note that exceeded bandwidth usage will be charged, read more on [pricing](https://docs.digitalocean.com/products/app-platform/details/pricing/).
+> Please note that exceeded transfer usage will be charged, read more on [pricing](https://docs.digitalocean.com/products/app-platform/details/pricing/).

 ![Billing](billing.png)